 Sonohysterography:

-After the initial transvaginal ultrasound, your doctor will inject some sterile fluid into the hollow part of the womb (uterine cavity) through a thin, flexible tube (catheter) before doing the ultrasound again.
+After the initial transvaginal ultrasound, your doctor will inject some sterile fluid into the hollow part of the womb (uterine cavity) through a thin, flexible tube (catheter) before doing the endometrial polyp ultrasound again.
 The fluid causes the uterine cavity to expand to provide a clearer image of any growth in the womb.

 Your doctor inserts a long, thin tube with a lighted telescope (hysteroscope) through the vagina and cervix to examine the inside of the womb.